 IDEAs in Action Gen Ed: FC-KNOWING or FC-QUANT.
-Making Connections Gen Ed: PH.
-Grading Status: Letter grade.

 PHIL 110.
 Philosophical Texts that Changed the World: An Introduction to Philosophy through Great Works.
 3 Credits.

 An introduction to philosophy focusing on several great books from the history of Western philosophy.
 See course description at the department's website for which books will be covered each semester.
 Honors version available.